simonjpc/versare/README.md

 # versare

-Text Editor for non-tech users
+a text editor for non-tech users